craighillelson/sort_okta_users/README.md

 ----------------------------------------

-sort_okta_users.py separates parses the OktaPasswordHealth.csv and separates users based on the following statuses:
+sort_okta_users.py parses the OktaPasswordHealth.csv and separates users based on the following statuses:

 - active
 - deprovisioned